 - Seek the advice of your teacher, within reason.
 The object of the exercise is to show that you can work independently

-We also run personal study sessions on site at Kew to support your research.
+We also run independent research on site at Kew to support your research.